vslokenb/e1039-analysis/AnaData2024/README.md

 Here are what happens in each step:
 - `source setup.sh` does
-    - Set up the E1039 software environment.
+    - Set up the E1039 software environment, and
     - Define shell variables and functions to build and use the source code.
-    You need execute this command when opening a new text terminal.
+    - You need execute this command when opening a new text terminal.
 - `cmake-this` and `make-this` build the source code under `src/`.
     You can execute these commands at any directory.
 - `gridsub.sh` sets up a subdirectory per run to analyze DST files of the runs.